trevorjhou/Kaggle-irrigation-prediction/README.md

 While boosting is generally expected to outperform bagging by sequentially correcting errors, in this case the dataset appears to be relatively well-structured, allowing Random Forest to already capture most of the important patterns.

+6. What is your "phase 2" plan to improve your model performance?
+Note that although the leaderboard is fun to watch, you are not graded on it (and a shake up often occurs at the end!)

+Answer:
+To further improve model performance, I would focus on feature engineering and more advanced model tuning.

+First, I would explore creating new features based on domain knowledge, such as combining soil properties with environmental factors (e.g., rainfall and temperature).
+These interaction features may help the model better capture relationships in the data.

+Second, I would perform more systematic hyperparameter tuning for the boosting models, such as adjusting learning rate, tree depth, and number of estimators.
+Although tuning showed only small improvements in this assignment, a more thorough search could still yield gains.

+In addition, I would consider using ensemble methods, such as combining predictions from multiple models (e.g., XGBoost and CatBoost), to improve generalization performance.

+Finally, I would analyze feature importance and potentially remove less informative features to reduce noise and improve model efficiency.

+Overall, the goal would be to refine the model through better features and tuning, rather than relying solely on more complex algorithms.

 ## HW3 - Additional Boosting Models